Trends in electronic structures and $s_{\pm}$-wave pairing for the rare-earth series in bilayer nickelate superconductor $R_ 3$Ni$_2$O$_7$: I. Introduction

-Considering the various previously studied rare-earth (RE) elements in the IL nickelate and cuprates~\cite{Osada:nl,Hor:prl}, the next natural step is to replace La by other RE elements in LNO.
+Considering the various previously studied rare-earth (RE) elements in the IL nickelate and cuprates~\cite{Osada:nl,Hor:prl}, such as the $T_c$ being reduced by the replacement of Nd ($\sim 14$ K)~\cite{Li:Nature} by the larger ion-radius Pr ($\sim 7-12$ K)~\cite{Osada:nl} in IL nickelates and the $T_c$ being almost unchanged in the cuprates superconductor by the replacement of RE elements~\cite{Hor:prl}, then the next natural step is to replace La by other RE elements in LNO.
 Interesting questions naturally arise: could any other RE bilayer nickelates be stable in the Fmmm phase?
 What is the role of the RE element?
 Could superconductivity in the Fmmm phase develop, as in LNO?
 Will $T_c$ increase by RE replacement?